orentet/israeli-financial-importer/README.md

 All contributions will be credited.

-Please contact me via email at orentet@gmail.com.
+Please contact me via email at orentet@gmail.com or join us at the telegram group:

 We need help implementing and testing the following importers:
 * Leumi Bank